For information about applying for a passport, go to http://www.usps.com/passport/welcome.htm.

 Students will pay their normal tuition for the semester to CC.
 The program fee replaces the usual charge of room and board.
 Roundtrip airfare is included.
 All meals while with your host family are provided.
 You will be responsible for the "reciprocity fee" in Chile of $160.
 You should bring extra money for field trip meals, incidentals, etc. The department also has special financial aid IF you are a major or minor in Spanish

-Fall Semester in Spain 2014 (for winter start students)
+Fall Semester in Spain (for winter start students) Not offered 2015

 The Universidad de Salamanca, one of the first in the world, established in 1254, along with Paris, Oxford, Bologna, influenced the town of Salamanca throughout the Middle Ages onto modern times.
 The relationship for centuries between a large, young student population and a small town has been as in the words of Cervantes “never easy”.
 However the municipal authorities in the late 19th century decided to accommodate the growing student population with increased lodgings, restaurants, cafés and services to meet the “constant” presence of the younger generation.
 To this day the cultural offerings of the city sustains the interest of the young and old alike.
 At night the Plaza Mayor, the downtown of Salamanca, is alive with music, outdoor theatre, street life and hidden cafes, bars, night art galleries and poetry readings.
 It is the historical “convivencia” or “living together” that makes Salamanca an exciting place to learn not only the Spanish language but also the culture of a vibrant, intellectual city.